 9) Address your reader.
 Switch to second person once in a while …

 “And now, of course, dear reader, I can just imagine what must be going through your poor little mind, in which where I can only fathom that all the thoughts the story has thus far stored in there, were moving about, trying to find some conceivable line to catch onto and organize themselves.
 For this is the only reason that I pause my narrative: to allow you, my reader, whom I must inform of the honor I have in that you have read my story, to take a deep breath.
 To think over the things that have happened thus far before once more plunging into the tale once again.
-May I forewarn you before plunging in headlong that the plot only thickens.” – Example by me, dear reader of this post
+May I forewarn you before plunging in headlong that the plot only thickens.” – Yours Truly

 So there you have it.
 Perhaps some of these were genuinely helpful, but I wouldn’t be surprised if that wasn’t the case: the original plan was to write a sarcastic post on NaNoWriMo, because it may seem ridiculous that there’s no way anyone can tell you’ve cheated on your NaNo novel and ended up writing not a story, but a dictionary, a nonsensical rambling of every word you know, or a collaboration of whatever pops into your head to write.

 So, adhere to this advice: Don’t cheat.
 Write your NaNo novel and do your best while you’re at it.
 You don’t want all that prepping to go to waste (you have prepped, I hope?).
 Try not to be too wordy, unless it’s November 29th and you’re nowhere near your goal.
 What are your survival tips to win NaNo?
-I’d love to hear of your techniques; I need all the help I can get.
+I’d love to hear of your techniques; we crazy Wrimos need all the help we can get.

 Summed up?
 Best of luck to all you Wrimos and non-Wrimos alike.
 Good writing to you.